nismod/open-gira/docs/src/user-guide/outputs/geoparquet.md

 [870 rows x 3 columns]
 ```

-That looks about right -- we can see we have some geometry information, the type of the highway the geometry
+That looks about right -- we can see we have some geometry information,
-describes, and an (unused) id field.
+the type of the highway the geometry describes, and an (unused) id field.
+The id field is inherited from the .osm.pbf file -- we asked for it
+using the `edge_attrs` config directive.